-- 1. Marinas and boat ramps provide boaters access to the SAMP area waters.
-According to the most current RIGIS data available, Rhode Island has a total of 20 marinas directly adjacent to the SAMP area (see Figure 12 and Table 9 below) and many others throughout the state.
-According to the most current RIGIS data available, there are nine boat ramps directly adjacent to the SAMP area available for public use (see Figure 12 and Table 9 below).
-Boat ramps throughout Narragansett Bay may also facilitate recreational use of the SAMP area by providing access to connecting waterways.
-In addition to marinas and boat ramps, boaters can also gain access to the SAMP area via private yacht clubs, though a current count of all yacht clubs adjacent to the SAMP boundary is not available. - 2.
-Marinas, boat ramps and yacht clubs are instrumental in the use of the SAMP area, especially by tourists or out-of-state visitors.
+- 1. Marinas and boat ramps provide boaters access to the Ocean SAMP area waters.
+According to the most current RIGIS data available, Rhode Island has a total of 20 marinas directly adjacent to the Ocean SAMP area (see Figure 6.12 and Table 6.9 below) and many others throughout the state.
+According to the most current RIGIS data available, there are nine boat ramps directly adjacent to the Ocean SAMP area available for public use (see Figure 6.12 and Table 6.9 below).
+Boat ramps throughout Narragansett Bay may also facilitate recreational use of the Ocean SAMP area by providing access to connecting waterways.
+In addition to marinas and boat ramps, boaters can also gain access to the Ocean SAMP area via private yacht clubs, though a current count of all yacht clubs adjacent to the Ocean SAMP boundary is not available. - 2.
+Marinas, boat ramps and yacht clubs are instrumental in the use of the Ocean SAMP area, especially by tourists or out-of-state visitors.
 Non-resident boats represent a key market for marinas, especially for marinas located along Rhode Island's south shore.
-Nearly all (96%) of all out-of-state boats in Rhode Island are kept at marinas, and nearly 50% of those are kept along the State's southern coast, providing direct access to the SAMP area (Rhode Island Economic Monitoring Collaborative 2008).
+Nearly all (96 percent) of all out-of-state boats in Rhode Island are kept at marinas, and nearly 50 percent of those are kept along the state's southern coast, providing direct access to the Ocean SAMP area (R.I.
+Economic Monitoring Collaborative 2008).